gnolang/gno/docs/how-to-guides/Interact-with-gnoland.md

 # Interact with Gno.land

-This tutorial will teach you how to interact with the Gnoland blockchain by creating an account and calling various realms to send transactions on the network.
+This tutorial will teach you how to interact with the gno.land blockchain by creating an account and calling various realms to send transactions on the network.

 ## Prerequisites